by Justin Meyers

 Ever since I had found out about Ivy Tech Community College, I was at first skeptical to be a student.
 I didn’t know of the college at first, my first choice would have been Indiana Tech.
 But once I found out about the dual credit I had received at the college from the Area Career Center, I was basically sold into wanting to go to the college.

-At first, when I went for the orientation, I had attended the now old Gary Indiana Campus.
+At first, when I went for the orientation, I had attended the now old Gary Indiana Ivy Tech Building.
 I was so intrigued by how big it was on the inside for such a small building.
 They had a café, a big student lounge, a whole bunch of computer labs, very nice student life office, and a big tutoring center.

 I was fully sold now on going to the college.
 I saw my opportunity to become a student and become closer to my Welding Degree unlike other colleges.
 I became a student within the next few weeks of my decision and started my simple, express enrollment, into the school.
 I received my C number and my classes that very same day.
 I was enrolled in two welding classes, my trade math class, an introductory college class, as well as a psychology class.
 I became a full-time student for my first semester even though I was offered to become a part-time student.
 Within the first few weeks of classes, I started joining clubs as well as meetings.

 My first club that I actually joined was called CAB.
 CAB is also known as the Campus Activities Board, which I am currently the president of for the spring 2018 semester.
-Then I started joining other clubs like the Ivy Knights Chess Club at the East Chicago Campus.
+Then I started joining other clubs like the East Chicago Ivy Knights Chess Club.
 Soon Enough I was asked to become the Vice President for the Ivy Knights.
 I had accepted the responsibility and I started my track towards enjoying Ivy Tech and seeing the wonders of a community college.

 Ivy Tech has a lot of great resources, teachers, advisors, and friends, no matter how well their abilities are.
 I have seen many people come and go from the college but I found even more opportunities at the college itself instead of near my own house like becoming a peer tutor or working in the college bookstore.
 So after a full two years at Ivy Tech; may graduate very soon; I have two jobs at the college, one in the Tutoring Center, and one in the Bookstore; and I am President of my own club called The Guild.
 Ivy Tech Community College teaches you real-world skills and lets students have fun while at school, no matter if they are old or young.
 I am proud to be an Ivy Tech Student.